2020 Lanka Premier League

 The 2020 Lanka Premier League, also known as My11Circle LPL T20, for sponsorship reasons, was the inaugural edition of the Lanka Premier League (LPL) Twenty20 franchise cricket tournament in Sri Lanka.
 Five teams based on various Sri Lankan cities played a total of 23 matches.
 It was originally scheduled to start in August but was rescheduled several times due to restrictions for the COVID-19 pandemic.

 On 5 November, the tournament was given the green light to go ahead, with all the matches being played at the MRIC Stadium in Hambantota, from 26 November to 16 December 2020.
 The opening ceremony took place before the first match.
 In November 2020, Indian fantasy cricket league platform My11Circle was named the title sponsor with a bid of Rs 150M (15 crore) for the tournament.

 Jaffna Stallions won by 53 runs against Galle Gladiators in the final and became the inaugural Champions of LPL.

 Squads

 The player draft was scheduled to be held on 1 October 2020.
-It was later rescheduled to 9 October 2020.
+It was later rescheduled to 9 October 2020 to ensure the players had adequate time to meet the Sri Lankan government's quarantine requirements.
 The draft was again rescheduled for a second time to 19 October 2020 due to the sudden spike in COVID-19 cases in the country.
 The squads were announced at the draft via Zoom.